graphops/docs/docs/launchpad/quick-start.md

 ### Prerequisites

-Ensure you have[helm](https://github.com/helm/helm) and [helmfile](https://github.com/helmfile/helmfile) installed on your local machine.
+Ensure you have [helm](https://github.com/helm/helm), [helmfile](https://github.com/helmfile/helmfile) and it's dependency [helm-diff](https://github.com/databus23/helm-diff) installed on your local machine.
 This guide assumes familiarity with basic Helm and Helmfile operations.

+Before proceeding with this guide, make sure the following tools are installed on your local machine:

+- [Helm](https://github.com/helm/helm): The package manager for Kubernetes, essential for managing and deploying applications.
+- [Helmfile](https://github.com/helmfile/helmfile): A tool to help streamline the use of Helm charts, enabling better management of Helm chart configurations.
+- [Helm-diff](https://github.com/databus23/helm-diff): A Helm plugin that helps visualize differences between your Helmfile configurations and what is actually deployed in your cluster.
+This plugin is a dependency for effectively using Helmfile.
+- (Optional)[Kustomize](https://github.com/kubernetes-sigs/kustomize): A tool for customizing Kubernetes configurations beyond what is available with Helm, useful for more complex deployment scenarios.
+This guide assumes you are familiar with basic operations of Helm and Helmfile.

 ### Deploying using Launchpad-charts directly